lojolisle/HTTP-5212-Passion-Project-RX-V2/README.md

 # HTTP-5212-Passion-Project-RX-V2

+My Passion Project is an humble attempt of automating the processes from generation of a Doctor Prescription to the dispensing of drugs at a Pharmacy.
+The idea is to use a shared database between Doctor's Office and Pharamcy allowing the Pharmacy to receive a prescription as soon as it is created or prescribed by a doctor.
+This would benefit a Pharmacy in avoiding manual entry of a Prescription into the System and can instead utilise this time in dispending the medicine  and can also help avoid human errors.

 Few highlights of my MVP built using MVC design pattern :

 1) Uses Models  and database tables created using Entity Relationship Framework